marcoemrich/schools_of_tdd_dojo/school_pair_programming_hints.md

 # Portland

-Motivation: Testing without Mocks, Explicitly "nullable" or "controllable" infrastructure, no extra e2e integration tests
+Motivation: Overlapping sociable testing without Mocks: no integration tests, Explicitly "nullable" or "controllable" infrastructure

 Step 0: Show a simple rover implementation, that can turn

 Step 1: Requirement: Telemetry, add TelementryData and a nasty CommunicationSystem to send the Telemetry data.
 NO TEST, because its infrastructure and covery low.
+- What would Mocking do?
+It would cover breaking things

-Step 2: Create a Test for the CommunicationSystem to send telemetry: ObservableOutput -> observe payload instead of data?
+Step 2: Create a Test for the CommunicationSystem to send telemetry: ObservableOutput
+- Observe payload instead of data? -> No implementation detail.

-Step 3: Isolate the "problem" piece in an interface: SMCDPClient -> observe payload instead of data?
+Step 3: Isolate the "problem" piece in an interface: SMCDPClient

-Step 4: Introduce CreateNull und TelemetryTest
+Step 4: Introduce CreateNull und RoverTelemetryTest
--> observe payload instead of data?
+- Think of RoverTest with Rover.create(CommunicationSystem.createNull())